JacobsThierry/GTAOJobRestarter/readme.md

 ### The script is not working for x job

 The script is looking for pattern.png.
 However, some clouds pattern in certain jobs may prevent the script from recognizing the prompt.
-To prevent this from happening, you can take a new screenshot, crop it so it look like `pattern.png` and replace the said image.
+To prevent this from happening, you can take a new screenshot, crop it so it look like `pattern.png` (you don't need to be very precise) and replace the said image.

 ## How It Works